alastairotter/data-visualisation-notes/content/d3-map-fit-to-container.md

+#Fitting a D3 map to a container div

 Drawing maps in D3 can be both easy or hard.
 Easy, because drawing a map really only requires a geojson/topojson file and a few lines of code.
 For example, once you've created your SVG container and imported your geojson/topojson data, making a map is as easy as this:

      var projection = d3.geoMercator()